Swartz Foundation

 Given the foundation's closed application process, success in receiving funding is likely dependent on:

-2. Alignment with Core Priorities Organizations that receive funding consistently align with:
+2. Alignment with Core Priorities Organisations that receive funding consistently align with:

 • Jewish community services in Boston or South Florida

-• Support for Israel, particularly humanitarian, medical, and civic organizations
+• Support for Israel, particularly humanitarian, medical, and civic organisations

 • Jewish education and religious institutions